Nik7378/Bank-App/README.md

 # Banking Application using Java

-Designed and developed Employee Management System using Java and MySQL as part of a Dynamic web project.
+Designed and developed Bank Management Application using Java and MySQL as part of a Dynamic web project.
 Created functionalities for Customer/User roles.

 ## Functionalities